 It must be clearly apparent to the competent authority that a mistake was made.
 No special attributes are ascribed by Rule 91 to the person in the competent authority making the finding whether an alleged mistake is obvious and thus rectifiable.
 It is thus left to the practice of each authority as to whether, for example, the notional reader should in all cases be an average person with no special skills or, particularly in cases of mistakes in the description, claims and drawings, a “person skilled in the art”.
 The competent authority makes the determination whether a mistake is rectifiable.

-In the context of Rule 91, the word “authority” may, depending on the circumstances as set out in the Rule, refer to the receiving Office, the International Bureau, the International Searching Authority or the International Preliminary Examining Authority (see paragraph)
+In the context of Rule 91, the word “authority” may, depending on the circumstances as set out in the Rule, refer to the receiving Office, the International Bureau, the International Searching Authority or the International Preliminary Examining Authority (see paragraph 8.12).

 Rule 91.1(c)